-Master of Education (M.Ed.) - 36 credits
+Master of Education (M.Ed.) - 36 credits Certificate of Advanced Study in Education (CASE) - 30 credits beyond master's degree

 PURPOSE AND SCOPE

 The goal of the graduate program in Montessori Education is to guide adults as they prepare for the work and the responsibility of helping each child to develop the fullness of his or her potential.
 The program provides students with opportunities to develop an understanding of a child's stages of development and the different conditions and strategies necessary to support development at each stage.